Bulk viscosity from early-time thermalization of cosmic fluids in light of DESI DR2 data: Effective (one-fluid) viscous dynamics from two coupled perfect fluids

 where $H_\Lambda$ is the Hubble rate in the $\Lambda$CDM model, which is later used to give the boundary conditions.
-The dimensions of $\tau$ are the same as $\tau_\text{eq}$, that is, the value the parameter assumes at the equality, as well as its maximum.
+The new phenomenological parameter is $\tau_\eq \equiv\tau(y=1)$, i.e. the value $\tau$ assumes at $a_\eq$, where~\cref{eq:tau} reaches its maximum.
 The fluid description of the universe is valid as long as $\tau H \ll 1$.
-In light of the previous considerations, the requirement $\tau_\text{eq} H_\text{eq}\ll1$ guarantees the applicability of the fluid formalism to the matter-radiation equality.
-Thus, the application of the fluid formalism leads to the bound $\tau_\text{eq}\ll10^{-7}\,\mathrm{s}$ (cf.~\cite{Velten_2021}).
+In light of the previous considerations, the requirement $\tau_\eq H_\eq\ll1$ guarantees the applicability of the fluid-dynamics interpretation to the matter-radiation equality.
+Thus, the application of the fluid formalism leads to the bound $\tau_\eq\ll10^{-7}\,\mathrm{s}$ (cf. Ref.~\cite{Velten_2021}).
 This is the first theoretical upper bound on the model parameter.
 As we shall see later in this work, this is still about two orders of magnitude weaker than the bounds placed by the current observational data.
-Finally, $f$ is an ad hoc function, necessary to provide a transient bulk viscosity behavior centered around $a_\text{eq}$.
+Finally, $f (y)$ is an ad hoc function, necessary to provide a transient behavior, centered around $a_\eq$.
+The coupling between dark matter and radiation considered in this work does not depend on a specific microscopic interaction model, which would require the introduction of some additional physical parameters beyond the dark matter particle mass.
+Instead, the interactions only become significant when the energy densities of both fluids are comparable — a feature that naturally arises from the thermodynamical framework adopted by Ref.~\cite{Zimdahl:1996fj}.
+At earlier (RD) and later (MD) times, when one component dominates the energy budget, the effective interaction vanishes.
+This behavior is well captured by the parametrization of $f(y)$ and can be visualized in Figure~2 of Ref.~\cite{Velten_2021}.
 In principle, other prescriptions that constrain $\xi$ to act around the equality could be explored, since its choice is arbitrary and does not depend on the interactions between dark matter and the baryon-photon fluid.
-We remain agnostic about the model of the microscopic dynamics, whose mean free time must be smaller than the macroscopic time scale: it is not relevant in our effective thermodynamical description.
+We remain agnostic about the model of the microscopic dynamics: it is not relevant in our effective thermodynamical description.
+It is instead relevant noting that the interaction time - much smaller than the mean free time between the ``collisions'', in turn much smaller than the macroscopic timescale - must be understood as the characteristic time required for interactions to thermalize the fluids and to drive them toward a common equilibrium temperature.
+This interfluid interaction time is defined within a classical kinetic framework; in light of this, we shall hereafter refer to the interaction time as thermalization time.
+If the relaxation time is null, the thermalization time is also null, leading to an instantaneous energy transfer, that is unphysical.
+Hence, $\tau_\eq\to 0$ switches off the interactions between the fluids in order to preserve causality.
+Consequently, if data constrain the model parameter to be compatible with the null value, such a thermalization could not have happened.
+This inference comes directly from our assumptions and remains independent of the specific model of the underlying microphysics.